AumkarG/MeghNA-Cloud-Detection-and-Motion-Prediction/README.md

 ﻿

 This project was developed under the guidance of ISRO at the finale of the Smart India Hackathon, 2020, in a group of 6.
 Original repository link is [here](https://github.com/manandoshi1607/NM373_ParyavaranAI).

+The original dataset of geotiff images, as well as most of the processed images have been removed from the repository, bar a few images used for representational purposes.
+Those seeking to replicate the repository can access and download the INSAT-3D images at [https://www.mosdac.gov.in/](https://www.mosdac.gov.in/).